metaseed/metaKeyboard/readme.md

 Alt+Enter Show properties of the selected file.

-Shift+F10(Caps+') Open the shortcut menu for the current selection (which is the same as a right-click).
+Shift+F10(Shift+Caps+0)(Caps+;) Open the shortcut menu for the current selection (which is the same as a right-click).

+Shift+arrow(Caps+ikjl)	Select more than one item in a window or on the desktop, or select text in a document

+Ctrl+Shift+1/2/.../8    View modes

-Ctrl+F/F3(Caps+3G) go to search box, then press Tab go to navigation pane, then press Tab go to file list.
+Ctrl+F/F3(Caps+3) go to search box, then press Tab go to navigation pane, then press Tab go to file list.

 Win+I   Settings